22 Black Cat Breeds You’ll Want to Adopt

 Norwegian Forest Cat

 These fluffy beauties are an ancient breed native to Norway, where they served as ratters on Viking longships and are called “skogkatt,” which translates to “forest cat.”
 They are best suited for colder climates, as their waterproof insulated double coat has evolved to cope with the harsh Scandinavian winters.
 They have the same tufted paws and luxurious tail as the Maine Coon, but a shorter, more triangular head and rounder nose set them apart.
 Similar to the Maine Coon, however, the Norwegian Forest Cat is energetic and affectionate, but a cat tree (the bigger the better) is a must!
+Next, check out these zodiac signs as cat breeds as well.

 You might have seen this gorgeous black cat breed on social media (its unusual appearance is often compared to actor Adam Driver).
 The Oriental’s large ears, long face, and prominent nose, along with its long legs and short coat make for a distinctively elegant cat.
 These clever kittens need a lot of attention and stimulation, and they will let you know (loudly) if they’re not getting it.
 Orientals are very social; their curious natures mean they’ll be interested in all your activities.
 Do you know why cats meow?